U-PROX IC A

 • Route the mounting cables within the wall.

-• Mount and secure the controller housing.
+• Mount and secure the control panel housing.

 • Load the full configuration via the ACS software.